 Carbohydrates play a central role in various biological processes such as energy storage, structural building, and cellular recognition and adhesion.
 They are enriched in the cell wall, which is a fundamental component in plants, fungi, algae and bacteria 1-3.
 The cell wall serves as a central source for the production of biofuel and biomaterials, as well as a promising target for antimicrobial therapies4-9.

-Our understanding of these complex materials has been substantially advanced by decades of efforts that were devoted to the structural characterization using four major biochemical or genetic methods.
+The contemporary understanding of these complex materials has been substantially advanced by decades of efforts that were devoted to the structural characterization using four major biochemical or genetic methods.
 The first major method relies on sequential treatments using harsh chemicals or enzymes to break down the cell walls into different portions, which is followed by compositional and linkage analysis of sugars in each fraction10.
 This method sheds light on the domain distribution of polymers, but the interpretation may be misleading due to the chemical and physical properties of biomolecules.
 For example, it is difficult to determine whether the alkali-extractable fraction originates from a single domain of less structured molecules or from spatially separated molecules with comparable solubility.
 Second, the extracted portions or whole cell walls can also be measured using solution NMR to determine the covalent linkages, also termed as crosslinking, between different molecules11-15.
-In this way, the detailed structure of covalent anchors could be probed to a great detail, but limitations may exist due to the low solubility of polysaccharides, the relatively small number of crosslinking sites, and the ignorance of non-covalent but similarly important effects for stabilizing polysaccharide packing, such as the hydrogen-bonding, van der Waals force, electrostatic interaction and polymer entanglement.
-Third, the binding affinity could be determined in vitro using isolated polysaccharides16-19, but the purification procedures may substantially alter the structure and properties of these biomolecules.
+In this way, the detailed structure of covalent anchors could be probed, but limitations may exist due to the low solubility of polysaccharides, the relatively small number of crosslinking sites, and the ignorance of non-covalent effects that stabilizes polysaccharide packing, including the hydrogen-bonding, van der Waals force, electrostatic interaction and polymer entanglement.
+Third, the binding affinity has been determined in vitro using isolated polysaccharides16-19, but the purification procedures may substantially alter the structure and properties of these biomolecules.
 This method also fails to replicate the sophisticated deposition and assembly of macromolecules after biosynthesis.
-Finally, the phenotype, cell morphology and mechanical properties of genetic mutants with attenuated production of certain cell wall component shed lights on the structural functions of these polysaccharides, but more molecular evidence is needed to bridge these macroscopic observations with the engineered function of protein machineries20.
+Finally, the phenotype, cell morphology and mechanical properties of genetic mutants with attenuated production of certain cell wall component shed lights on the structural functions of polysaccharides, but more molecular evidence is needed to bridge these macroscopic observations with the engineered function of protein machineries20.

 Recent advances in the development and application of multidimensional solid-state NMR spectroscopy have introduced a unique opportunity for solving these structural puzzles.
-2D/3D Solid-state NMR experiments enable high-resolution investigation of the composition and architecture of carbohydrate-rich materials in the native state without major perturbation.
-Structural studies have been successfully conducted on both primary and secondary cell walls of plants, the catalytically treated biomass, bacterial biofilm, the pigment ghosts in fungi and, recently by our group, the intact cell walls in a pathogenic fungus Aspergillus fumigatus21-31.
-The development of Dynamic Nuclear Polarization (DNP)32-42 substantially facilitates the structural elucidation, and its sensitivity enhancement markedly shortens the experimental time on these complex biomaterials.
-Here we present a protocol for isotope-labeling the fungus A. fumigatus and the procedures for preparing fungal and plant samples for solid-state NMR and DNP measurements.
-Similar labeling procedures should be applicable to other fungi but with altered medium, and the sample preparation procedures should be generally applicable to other carbohydrate-rich biomaterials.
+2D/3D solid-state NMR experiments enable high-resolution investigation of the composition and architecture of carbohydrate-rich materials in the native state without major perturbation.
+Structural studies have been successfully conducted on both primary and secondary cell walls of plants, the catalytically treated biomass, bacterial biofilm, the pigment ghosts in fungi and, recently by the authors, the intact cell walls in a pathogenic fungus Aspergillus fumigatus21-31.
+The development of Dynamic Nuclear Polarization (DNP)32-42 substantially facilitates NMR structural elucidation as the sensitivity enhancement by DNP markedly shortens the experimental time on these complex biomaterials.
+The protocol described here details the procedures for isotope-labeling the fungus A. fumigatus and preparing fungal and plant samples for solid-state NMR and DNP characterization.
+Similar labeling procedures should be applicable to other fungi with altered medium, and the sample preparation procedures should be generally applicable to other carbohydrate-rich biomaterials.

 PROTOCOL